maciejpirog/fry/README.md

 fry
 ===

-Fry, a declarative object-oriented programming language
+Fry, a declarative object-oriented programming language.
+Implemented as a proof of concept for a talk I gave a long time ago to support a far-fetched thesis that if you want to do principled OO programming, you'll end up functional anyway.

 Homepage (tutorials and examples): [http://maciejpirog.github.io/fry](http://maciejpirog.github.io/fry)